Getting a Mortgage in Gibraltar

 Author: Pete Mugleston

-If you like the sunny side of life, Gibraltar may be top on your list for purchasing a property.
-Banking is one of the foundations of Gibraltar’s economy and many international banks hold offices in the country; the legal system is also similar to the UK’s.
+If you like the sunny side of life, Gibraltar may be a top choice for purchasing a property.
+Banking is one of the foundations of Gibraltar’s economy, and many international banks hold offices in the country.
+The legal system is also similar to the UK’s.

-This makes the process of buying a property in Gibraltar similar to the UK’s and there aren’t many additional restrictions for foreign nationals.
-But there are a few legalities you’ll need to be clued up on before you make a Gibraltar purchase.
+This makes buying a property in Gibraltar similar to the UK’s, and there aren’t many additional restrictions for foreign nationals.
+But there are a few legalities you’ll need to be clued up on before you make a purchase in Gibraltar.

 Getting a mortgage in Gibraltar